rhysmoggs/ms4-morgan-and-co/README.md

 The website will be a fully-interactive e-commerce website, with the main purpose to drive sales for the company.
 This will be achieved by clearly and smartly displaying their products, company information and any further necessary information.

-It will also serve as a place to bring more exposure to their company, from previously unnatainable custom and to enter a new market.
+It will also serve as a place to bring more exposure to their company, from previously unattainable revenue and to enter a new market.
 Visitors can seamlessly browse through the websites vast range of products, through specific categories or even through personalized searches.
 They are welcome to Sign Up for free, which allows them access to more of the websites features.

-Vitally, sales are not limited to just registered users - a decision that will help ease the sales process for all vistors to the website, which increases the likelyhood of generating sales.
+Vitally, sales are not limited to just registered users - a decision that will help ease the sales process for all visitors to the website, which increases the likelihood of generating sales.

-Having said that, registered users will have features and possibilities that will enhance their experience and decision making - including raising the chances of return custom.
+Having said that, registered users will have features and possibilities that will enhance their experience and decision-making - including raising the chances of return revenue.
 These include but are not limited to:
 - Personal wishlists.
 - Personal profile.
 - Review posting.
 All website features will be documented in this README document.

 The website will clearly display information for all visitors, including the company contact information via social media links and helpful customer information pages (About us, Contact Us and the relevant delivery and returns pages).
-The website is fully responsible on a range of devices - from hand-held devices to larger screens such as monitors and even TVs.
+The website is fully responsible for a range of devices - from hand-held devices to larger screens such as monitors and even TVs.
 This is to ensure that as many people as possible can visit and use the website.

-The website is welcoming to a range of visitors, and gives a very nice user-experience with plenty of on-screen prompts on dispaly and a whole host of intuitive features, matched with secure technology working in the background to ensure a smooth, safe, efficent user-friendly experince.
+The website is welcoming to a range of visitors and gives a very nice user-experience with plenty of on-screen prompts on display and a whole host of intuitive features, matched with secure technology working in the background to ensure a smooth, safe, efficient user-friendly experience.

 The website is easily maintainable through the admin portal, but also allows admin/store owners to manage aspects of their store by just signing in to the website itself.
 This is obviously of huge importance and allows the store owner to easily update their store and any time, without having to contact their website developer or miss out on business opportunities.
 The website and the features built in to the design means it's adaptive and scalable - the store owners can add more products and in turn more user interactivity.
 This means that Morgan & Co is very much future-proofed.

 [Back to table of contents](#table-of-contents)

 # Project Goals
 This is the fourth and final project submission for [Code Institute](https://codeinstitute.net/)'s 'Level 5 Diploma in Web Application Development' course.
-The task is to design, build and implement a full stack e-commerce website that incorporates Django/Python.
+The task is to design, build and implement a full-stack e-commerce website that incorporates Django/Python.
 A shopping bag and checkout app will serve as the stores purchasing method, using Stripe's online payment processing system.
-This will be fully functioning, secure and tested with feedback prodvided to the websites users.
+This will be fully functioning, secure and tested with feedback provided to the users of the website.

 The projects goals are to emulate an application that's as close-to-ready to launch - intending for the website to be able to be passed over to the store owners and for them to manage the rest.

-This project provides an opportunity for the developer to showcase the backend and frontend skills aquired during the length of the course.
+This project provides an opportunity for the developer to showcase the backend and frontend skills acquired during the length of the course.

-The project will display proficency in technical aspects already exposed to (HTML, CSS, JS, Bootstrap, Python to name a few) and to also fully embrace the practice of the 4th projects main study-material - being, Django, advanced deployment methods and security.
-The goals are to keep building on the skillset aquired throughout this course.
-Morgan & Co will utilize a conventional relational database with a focus on CRUD functionality, implementing features avaiable for all levels (visitor, registered user, admin).
+The project will display proficiency in technical aspects already exposed to (HTML, CSS, JS, Bootstrap, Python to name a few) and to also fully embrace the practice of the 4th projects main study-material - being, Django, advanced deployment methods and security.
+The goals are to keep building on the skillset acquired throughout this course.
+Morgan & Co will utilize a conventional relational database with a focus on CRUD functionality, implementing features available for all levels (visitor, registered user, admin).
 These will be apparent throughout the website, but also well covered throughout this README, TESTING & DEPLOYMENT documentation.

 [Back to table of contents](#table-of-contents)